microsoft/microsoft-ui-xaml-specs/active/RadioButtonsAPI.md

 # Description

-RadioButtons is a class extension of ListView that enables you to create related lists of RadioButtons easily, while also fully supporting keyboarding and narrator functionality.
+RadioButtons is a new control that enables you to create related lists of RadioButtons easily, while also fully supporting keyboarding and narrator functionality.

 # Examples